MidSpike/iris-utilities/PRIVACY.md

 Many features of this bot have changed over time to adapt to how Discord has changed over time.

-Some of these changes, wether intentional or not, have resulted in a reduction of data collection.
+Some of these changes, whether intentional or not, have resulted in a reduction of data collection.

 Certain aspects of this document are broadened to address potential privacy concerns.

-#### This bot collects, processes, and stores the following information known as interaction_history:
+#### This bot collects, processes, and stores the following information known as `interaction_history`:

 - messages including an `@mention` of this bot.
 - direct messages sent to this bot.
-- interaction_history includes the following information:
+- `interaction_history` includes the following information:
     - application command context (command, content, embeds, attachments, etc).
     - user information attached: id, name.
     - guild information attached: id, name.

-#### If you wish to have your interaction_history removed then you can do any of the following:
+#### If you wish to have your `interaction_history` removed then you can do any of the following:

 1. Contact this bot's support staff (using appropriate channels).
-2. Request for your interaction_history be removed.
+2. Request for your `interaction_history` be removed.

 </details>